 Don't Call willChangeValueForKey Unless It's Really Needed

 You’re using KVO, right?
-So you most likely already have written code like this:
+So you most likely have already written code like this:

 If you currently have such obsolete calls, they’re not doing any harm.
-Incrementally called willChangeValueForKey doesn’t emit more notifications.
+Incrementally called, willChangeValueForKey doesn’t emit more notifications.
 Still, time to delete some code!